dipendrasingh100/text_summarize-app/README.md

 HuggingFace Transformer models provide an easy-to-use implementation of some of the best performing models in natural language processing.
 Transformer models are the current state-of-the-art (SOTA) in several NLP tasks such as text classification, text generation, text summarization, and question answering.

 I used BART or Bidirectional and Auto-Regressive Transformer model in this Text Summarization.
 HuggingFace provides access to both pre-trained and fine-tuned weights to thousands of Transformer models, BART being just one of them.
+BART is a transformer encoder-encoder (seq2seq) model with a bidirectional (BERT-like) encoder and an autoregressive (GPT-like) decoder.

 ## How to use text summarizer ?
 - first, clone this repo in your working directory. command - **git clone [repoURL]**